Competitive Data-Structure Dynamization: Concluding remarks

 \paragraph{Major compactions.} For various reasons, it can be useful to force major compactions at specified times.
 An easy way to model this is to treat each interval between forced major compactions as a separate problem instance, starting each instance by inserting all items from the major compaction.

 \paragraph{Estimating the build cost $\wt_t(S)$.} Our algorithms for the decreasing-weights, LSM, and general variants depend on the build costs $\wt_t(S)$ of components $S$ that are not yet built.
-These can be hard to know exactly in practice.
+The model assumes these become known at time $t$, but in practice they can be hard to compute.
 However, the algorithms only depend on the build costs of components $S$ that are unions of the current components.
 For the LSM variant, it may be possible to construct, along with each component $S$, a small signature that can be used to estimate the build costs of unions of such components (at later times $t$), using techniques for estimating intersections of large sets~(e.g.~\cite{cohen_minimal_2017,pagh_minwise_2014}).
-It would be desirable to show that dynamization algorithms are robust in this context --- that their competitive ratios are approximately preserved if they use approximate build costs.
+It would be desirable to show that dynamization algorithms are robust in this context---that their competitive ratios are approximately preserved if they use approximate build costs.